snapshot-labs/snapshot-docs/space-handbook/voting-threshold.md

 You can use it with ERC-20 and ERC-721 tokens.
 {% endhint %}

-This strategy allows you to define multiple thresholds and allocate Voting Power at each level.&#x20;
+This strategy allows you to define multiple thresholds and allocate Voting power at each level.&#x20;

-In the example below, whoever holds less than 1 unit of the token will have **0** Voting Power.
+In the example below, whoever holds less than 1 unit of the token will have **0** Voting power.

-Users holding more than 1 but less than 4 units of the token will have **1** Voting Power.
+Users holding more than 1 but less than 4 units of the token will have **1** Voting power.

-The maximum Voting Power per user will be fixed at 4 no matter how much of the token they own.&#x20;
+The maximum Voting power per user will be fixed at 4 no matter how much of the token they own.&#x20;

 **Strategy setup:**